yellowsimulator/bearing_watcher/README.md

- This is a set of modules for vibration analysis. the main modules:
+ This is a set of modules for vibration analysis.
+The main modules:

 ```
 from bearing_watcher.demodulation import get_envelope_spectrum